Summary

 1.1 Experiment design

 In a location that has never grown wheat before, wheat cultivation begins with selecting varieties (品种) through field experiments.
-There are kk varieties and nn experimental fields - each variety occupies nin_i fields, which allows for the estimation of random errors.
+There are varieties and experimental fields - each variety occupies fields, which allows for the estimation of random errors.

 Once the number of fields for each variety is determined, the fields are allocated using a randomization (随机化) method - This prevents the case that a variety is assigned to a particularly fertile field, leading to higher yields unrelated to the variety’s qualities.